 As soon as I sat down in the chair, my hair was brushed out, then washed and blown out straight.
 And then the scissors came out.
 Right before the sheers met my strands, I sat up and asked, “You’re going to cut my hair dry?
 Really?”
 I was quickly answered with a definite, “Yes.”

-But why?
 “Because when your hair is dry, you can better see each individual strand and how the hair moves,” said Tran.
 Well, that kind of made sense.
 “When hair is wet, it’s too condensed because the weight of the water pulls the hair down.”
 Apparently, this flattens out any curls or waves and minimizes any thickness.

 While the traditional cut isn’t exactly phased out at the moment, cutting hair dry as opposed to wet, like most of us have experienced our entire lives, is definitely the hot trend.

 “When hair is dry, we can really assess what’s going on — how damaged it is, how dense it is, how much volume and texture is necessary and where any layers should be placed,” Tran explained.
 “I’m able to see any cowlicks my clients have as well as the natural fall and movement of the hair.
-Dry cutting is much more visual and I’m able to customize each haircut for my clients’ needs.”
+Dry-cutting is much more visual and I’m able to customize each haircut for my clients’ needs.”

 “Cutting the hair first gives it better shape before going into color,” says Tran.
 “And, most importantly, it ensures that I don't cut off any color or highlighting that was just put in by the colorist.”

 If you think about it, how many times have you had your hair cut wet only to hate how it looks when it’s dried and styled?
-This is because too many stylists are ignoring the natural texture of the hair and cutting it in only one way.
+It's because too many stylists are ignoring the natural texture of the hair and cutting it in only one way.

 So, the next time you go for a cut, ask your stylist to try a dry cut if they're willing.
 You may be pleasantly surprised by how the style works with your hair, instead of against it, and you’ll probably love — not like — your hair when you walk out of the salon, just like I did.